mk673/CS-Project-Portfolio/README.md

 # Introduction
-My name is Merriam Khan, and I am an Honors student at Georgia State University majoring in Computer Science.
+My name is Merriam Khan, and I am an Honors student at Georgia State University majoring in Computer Science with a specialization in Data Science.
 While much of my learning is comprised of academic learning, I am eager to utilize my technical skills and apply it in a corporate work environment.
 Below are some projects that I have completed that I feel represent my versatile skillset with regards to my technical skills.
 I hope that by gaining experience in a professional setting, I will not only be able to enhance these skills, but also learn how to effectively contribute to a team and strengthen my interpersonal skills.

 # Projects
 ## Image Classification Machine Learning Model (June 2024)